atidyshirt/University/COSC264/notes.md

 - Retransmission (a panacea)

 Using this `rtd 3.0` could be very inefficient, purely because we are just doing so much.

+`rtd 3.0` is a stop and wait protocol, it spends more time waiting then it does sending and receiving information.

 **Pipelining**